tenderle/ptable/README.md

 ### News

+#### Version 0.1.9

+-   Some updates of the dashboard (e.g. now diretly opens in webbrowser, download buttons)

 #### Version 0.1.8

 -   Updated live output of the main function `pt_create_pTable(..., monitoring=FALSE, debugging=FALSE)` (i.e., monitoring is for users, debugging for own purposes and will be removed in a stable version)